 Taxes If you earn £12,500 or less, you fall into the 0% tax bracket.
 That said, if you are earning over £12,501, you do need to pay taxes and the rate is 20% on anything over £12,501 up to £50,001.
 If you are freelancing, you need to make sure that if you invoice over £12,500 in the year, you are putting 20% of the amount over £12,500 away into a SAVINGS account so that when your HRMC bill comes, you can pay it.

-Training funding – Want to upskill in order to stay up to date?
+Training funding Want to upskill in order to stay up to date?
 If you are freelancing, this is 100% down to you.
 I personally spend about £1500-£3000 a year upskilling myself and my team, so if this is important to you, you might want to think about accounting for that.

 What if freelancing is still my only option?

 Go for it!
 But I would encourage you to take heed of what I have said above and make sure you are able to charge enough to justify your time and cover all those perks that a salaried job over £10k per annum would normally cover.

-Just don’t forget that many companies are now starting to offer flexible, part time roles which are well paid.
-They aren’t the norm, but they do exist and they come with the perks built in.
+Just don’t forget that many companies are now starting to offer flexible, part-time roles that are well paid.
+They aren’t the norm, but they do exist and they come with the perks built-in.

 Don’t know where to look for part time, flexible salaried work?
 Here is a list of over 30 places to find flexible work online.

 A bit of wait and see on this one… (Pregnant than Screwed isn’t convinced!)